drusin/minecraft-docker/README.md

 In most cases the recommended version (right one) will fit.
 This depends on the mods you are using.

 Currently (2020-11-26) Forge is not compatible with Java 15.

-## Auto pause functionality
-By setting `AUTO_PAUSE` to `"true"`, every 5 min it will be checked if anyone is connected to the server.
-If noone is, the server process will be stopped and will not consume any processor resources anymore.
-As soon as someone tries to connect, the server process will be continued - this should work seamlessly, without the players even noticing.
-This functionality is based on [this comment on the official Mojang bug tracker](https://bugs.mojang.com/browse/MC-149018?focusedCommentId=593606&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-593606).
-**Important:** By default the minecraft server is set to crash if no ticks are happening for 60s.
-If you want to use auto pause you need to disable this functionality by setting `max-tick-time=-1` in `server.properties`, `timeout-time: -1` and `restart-on-crash: false` in `spigot.yaml` (if appliacable).
-Also there is a grace period before the first check for online players to make sure the server is fully started.
-You can change the amount of time with the `BEFORE_FIRST_PAUSE` environment variable.

 ## Example docker-compose
 ```yaml